T4lith4/DreamCatcher/readMe.md

-# SOFTWARE REQUIREMENTS AND ARCHITECTURE DOCUMENTATION FOR DREAM CATCHER
+# SOFTWARE REQUIREMENTS FOR DREAM CATCHER - how to get the app up and running
 # System Architecture

 Stack: